-- 383iv.If the District finds that the proposed assignee has not demonstrated the ability to fulfill384the municipal permit terms, it may impose new or additional conditions or deny the385permit renewal or assignment.
+- iv.
+If the District finds that the proposed assignee has not demonstrated the ability to fulfill the municipal permit terms, it may impose new or additional conditions or deny the permit renewal or assignment.
 The assignment of a permit does not extend the term. - D. Amendments.
 When approved by the District, the permittee may modify its municipal permit, however amendment of a permit does not extend the term.
 Approval may be granted if: - i.
-The current permittee first notifies and provides an explanation to the District, in writing, before the permit expiration date. - 390ii.The proposed assignee agrees in writing to assume responsibility for compliance of all391terms and conditions of the municipal permit as issued; and - 392iii.
-At the time of the request, there are no pending violations of the municipal permit or393conditions of approval. - 394iv.
-If the District finds that the proposed assignee has not demonstrated the ability to fulfill395the municipal permit terms, it may impose new or additional conditions or deny the396permit renewal or amendment.
+The current permittee first notifies and provides an explanation to the District, in writing, before the permit expiration date. - ii.
+The proposed assignee agrees in writing to assume responsibility for compliance of all terms and conditions of the municipal permit as issued; and - iii.
+At the time of the request, there are no pending violations of the municipal permit or conditions of approval. - iv.
+If the District finds that the proposed assignee has not demonstrated the ability to fulfill the municipal permit terms, it may impose new or additional conditions or deny the permit renewal or amendment.

-397 2.1.5 Audit Process
+400 2.1.5 Audit Process